 Key Features:

-- Allow more natural light than full-length shutters
+- Allow natural light without compromising privacy

 Best For: